Producers and Consumers

 Changing Retention

-By default, Kafka retains data on a topic for 168 hours (7 days).
-But retention can be changed, let’s change it to 1 minute.
+By default, Kafka retains messages in a topic for 168 hours (7 days).
+But retention time can be changed, so let’s modify it to e.g. 1 minute.

 tool to change the retention time of a topic.